Registrar

 *Summer classes, intersession classes, and other classes that do not follow the standard 16-week semester follow proportionate cancellation/withdrawal/refund periods.

-Per Oklahoma State law (SB 1830), OSU offers a military leave of absence (MLOA) to students who are members of the active uniformed military services of the United States who are called to active duty.
-An MLOA allows a student to be absent from the University for active duty without penalty to admission status or grade-point average and without loss of institutional financial aid.
-It also allows the student to be eligible for withdrawal from all or some classes with a full refund of tuition and fees or to be eligible for incomplete grades in classes for which he/she has successfully completed at least 50% of the coursework at the time of leave, if the student intends to complete the classes upon return from active duty.
-MLOAs shall not exceed a cumulative five years.
-Graduate student LOAs are for a period of one year with annual extensions possible up to the five-year cumulative limit.
+Per Oklahoma State law (SB 1830) and Public Law 117-328: Section 3691A, OSU offers a military leave of absence (MLOA) to students who are members of the United States Armed Forces (including reserve components) who receive orders to perform a period of service (i.e., active duty, inactive duty training, or state service).
+A MLOA allows a student to be absent from the University after receiving orders for a period of service without penalty to admission status or grade-point average and without loss of institutional financial aid.
+It also allows the student to be eligible for withdrawal from all or some classes with a full refund of tuition and fees or to be eligible for incomplete grades in classes, if the student intends to complete the classes upon return from their period of service.
 Students apply for MLOA by submitting the appropriate form and supporting documentation.
 See OSU Military Leave of Absence FAQs on the Registrar website (registrar.okstate.edu) for more information.

 Veteran Benefit Services